d-vf/phd-website-content/en/degest/estrutura-en.md

 The Specialisation Block allows the student to deepen advanced training in fundamental areas of Engineering and Management.

-## Specialisation Block
+### Specialisation Block

 Among the curricular units published in the curriculum are:

-- Optimization and Applications
+- Optimisation and Applications
 - Models and Applications in Operations, Logistics and Supply Chain Management
 - Sustainability in Engineering and Management
 - Models and Applications in Decision Analysis